cerner/terra-core/packages/terra-button-group/docs/README.md

 # Terra Button Group

- The Terra Button Group component groups buttons and maintains a toggle selection state.
+ The Terra Button Group component is a controlled component that groups buttons and allows the consumer to manage the selection state of each button in the group.
+The consumer must manage the selection state of the buttons because the Button Group does not keep track of the selection state.
+A controlled Button Group gives the consumer the flexibility to compose a single-select button group as well as a multi-select button group.
 This component is intended to group buttons with similar context or to toggle content, it is not intended to be used as a form element.

 ## Getting Started